 2. Lara Croft: Tomb Raider (West, 2001)

-The film that truly brought Angeline Jolie’s boobs to the masses.
+The film that truly brought Angelina Jolie’s boobs to the masses.
 It’s hard to imagine the conversation that would bring an Academy Award winning actress into a film about a hyper-sexualised female Indiana Jones, but one could envisage that several dollar signs might have been incorporated into it.
 Tomb Raider is a wibbly-wobbly, wildly uneven film giving Jolie’s body a thorough workout, while also providing us a glimpse at a pre-James Bond Daniel Craig, as well as a rare on-screen pairing of real-life father and daughter in Jolie and Jon Voight.
 Nothing if not exuberant fun.

 1. Resident Evil (Anderson, 2002)